RSS

 Chris Avellone.

-TSR had begun dangling the prospect of a Planescape computer game before publishers even before the boxed set shipped; such a thing was regarded as a potentially vital part to the product line that had become the latest Great White Hope for reversing the company’s accelerating downward spiral.
-As it happened, though, Interplay proved the only publisher to even nibble at the bait.
-In 1995, when an inexperienced youngster named Chris Avellone came in for an interview, he was asked how he would design such a game.
+TSR had begun dangling the prospect of a Planescape computer game in front of publishers even before the boxed set shipped; such a thing was regarded as a potentially vital part to the product line that had become the latest Great White Hope for reversing the company’s accelerating downward spiral.
+Interplay rose to the bait, signing the contract before 1994 was out.
+In fact, it went so far as to hire Zeb Cook himself, who had concluded that “it didn’t seem like there was going to be a long-term future” for him on the tabletop.
+But the initial rush of enthusiasm petered out; Cook soon departed again, leaving the digital future of Planescape in limbo.
+And yet the idea of a Planescape computer game never completely went away.
+Late in 1995, when an inexperienced youngster named Chris Avellone came to Interplay for a job interview, he was asked how he would design such a game.
 He brainstormed in the spur of the moment the genesis of the eventual Planescape: Torment: “I would start it after the death screen.
 What happens after the main character dies?”

 Avellone had grown up in the 1980s playing Dungeons & Dragons with his friends in his hometown of Alexandria, Virginia.
 By the time he went off to university, he had two possible futures in mind for himself: either to become a comic-book author or to become a tabletop-RPG designer.
 Neither field could exactly be called a growth industry at the time, but he made the best of it.
 On the gaming side, he sent a long string of submissions not only to TSR but to Steve Jackson Games, the maker of GURPS (“Generic Universal Role-Playing System”), and to Hero Games, the maker of the superhero RPG Champions.
 Initially, he met only with rejection; his closest brush with his heroes at TSR came when Monte Cook, yet another well-known name among the Dungeons & Dragons cognoscenti, took time out to plead with him personally to just stop submitting stuff already.